Ninja-Koushik/python-distributed-systems/README.md

 ### The Architecture: How It Works

-Project Nucleus operates on a simple yet powerful master-worker architecture.
+Ninja-Nucleus operates on a simple yet powerful master-worker architecture.
 The master node is the brain, managing a persistent job queue and a fleet of workers.
 Workers act as the muscle, requesting jobs from the master, performing the work, and returning the results.

 1.  **Client:** The client submits a new job to the master using the `SendJob` RPC.
 2.  **Master:** The master adds the job to its persistent queue, ready for dispatch.